 Rev. Rick Hull served as Stated Supply from September of 1971 to October of 1972.

-Rev. Bob Morrison moderated Session and HPC from October of 1972 to February of 1974.
+Rev. Bob Morrison moderated Session and served HPC from October of 1972 to February of 1974.

 Rev. Doug McMurray was called and served from February of 1974 to April of 1985.
 During Doug’s tenure he self-published two books, “Bread” and “Food Groups” which taught the basics of the faith and helped develop HPC members as disciples.